Does this section apply to us?

 The GDPR is an EU regulation.
 This means it became law in all member states of the EU (including the UK), without the need for a UK Act of Parliament.
 It also applies to the EEA states.

-The UK government intends that the UK GDPR will also apply to controllers and processors based outside the UK, where their processing activities relate to:
+The UK government intends that the UK GDPR will also apply to controllers and processors based outside the UK if their processing activities relate to:

 - offering goods or services to individuals in the UK; or